Thursday, February 20, 2020

 Fremont County, Wyoming in 1904.
 John Bradford Branney Collection.

-Figure Two – Profile view of four-inch-long ultrathin knife form surface found on private land in Fremont County, Wyoming in 1904.
+Figure Two – Profile view of a four-inch-long ultrathin knife form surface found on private land in Fremont County, Wyoming in 1904.
 John Bradford Branney Collection.

 in Fremont County, Wyoming in 1904.
 John Bradford Branney Collection.